A New Kind of Science: Principle of computational equivalence (PCE)

-The principle of computational equivalence (PCE) has been criticized for being vague, unmathematical, and for not making directly verifiable predictions.
+The principle of computational equivalence (PCE) has been criticized for being vague, unmathematical, and not making directly verifiable predictions.
 It has also been criticized for being contrary to the spirit of research in mathematical logic and computational complexity theory, which seek to make fine-grained distinctions between levels of computational sophistication, and for wrongly conflating different kinds of universality property.
 Moreover, critics such as Ray Kurzweil have argued that it ignores the distinction between hardware and software; while two computers may be equivalent in power, it does not follow that any two programs they might run are also equivalent.
 Others suggest it is little more than a rechristening of the Church–Turing thesis.

 The fundamental theory (NKS Chapter 9)

-Wolfram's speculations of a direction towards a fundamental theory of physics have been criticized as vague and obsolete.
+Wolfram's speculations of a direction toward a fundamental theory of physics have been criticized as vague and obsolete.
 Scott Aaronson, Professor of Computer Science at University of Texas Austin, also claims that Wolfram's methods cannot be compatible with both special relativity and Bell's theorem violations, and hence cannot explain the observed results of Bell tests.

-Edward Fredkin and Konrad Zuse pioneered the idea of a computable universe, the former by writing a line in his book on how the world might be like a cellular automaton, and later further developed by Fredkin using a toy model called Salt.
-It has been claimed that NKS tries to take these ideas as its own, but Wolfram's model of the universe is a rewriting network, and not a cellular automaton, as Wolfram himself has suggested a cellular automaton cannot account for relativistic features such as no absolute time frame.
+Edward Fredkin and Konrad Zuse pioneered the idea of a computable universe, the former by writing a line in his book on how the world might be like a cellular automaton, later further developed by Fredkin using a toy model called Salt.
+It has been claimed that NKS tries to take these ideas as its own, but Wolfram's model of the universe is a rewriting network, not a cellular automaton, as Wolfram himself has suggested a cellular automaton cannot account for relativistic features such as no absolute time frame.
 Jürgen Schmidhuber has also charged that his work on Turing machine-computable physics was stolen without attribution, namely his idea on enumerating possible Turing-computable universes.

 In a 2002 review of NKS, the Nobel laureate and elementary particle physicist Steven Weinberg wrote, "Wolfram himself is a lapsed elementary particle physicist, and I suppose he can't resist trying to apply his experience with digital computer programs to the laws of nature.
 This has led him to the view (also considered in a 1981 paper by Richard Feynman) that nature is discrete rather than continuous.
 He suggests that space consists of a set of isolated points, like cells in a cellular automaton, and that even time flows in discrete steps.
 Following an idea of Edward Fredkin, he concludes that the universe itself would then be an automaton, like a giant computer.
 It's possible, but I can't see any motivation for these speculations, except that this is the sort of system that Wolfram and others have become used to in their work on computers.
 So might a carpenter, looking at the moon, suppose that it is made of wood."

 Natural selection

-Wolfram's claim that natural selection is not the fundamental cause of complexity in biology has led journalist Chris Lavers to state that Wolfram does not understand the theory of evolution.
+Wolfram's claim that natural selection is not the fundamental cause of complexity in biology has led journalist Chris Lavers to say that Wolfram does not understand the theory of evolution.